 Manon first heard of Turning Winds when she sent her youngest son to us to overcome issues of anxiety and depression.
 Her personal interest in the school provides Manon with a unique perspective for students as she strives to help them be their best.

-Tony Smith, Social Studies, and English
+Tony Smith, Social Studies and English Teacher

 Tony has spent the last thirty-eight years teaching history and coaching basketball at Troy High School.
 He has taught required classes in American Government and American History, and developed an elective history series of nine separate classes, including Holocaust History, Native American History, Black Studies, World Religions, America in World War II, America in Vietnam, Social Movements through Music in the 20th Century, Psychology, and a History of the American Civil War.